Impact of CCR5 Blockade in HIV+ Kidney Transplant Recipients

 - Participant is 18 years of age or older.

 - Most recent HIV-1 RNA less than 50 copies RNA/mL.
-Eligibility at the time of enrollment will be determined based on the most recent HIV-1 RNA, not more than 16 weeks prior to enrollment.
-Subjects who require a switch in combination antiretroviral therapy (cART) regimen to become study eligible must also have an eligible HIV-1 RNA result at least 4 weeks post change in cART.
+Eligibility at the time of enrollment will be determined based on the most recent HIV-1 RNA, not more than 26 weeks prior to enrollment.
+Subjects who require a switch in combination antiretroviral therapy (cART) regimen to become study eligible must also have an eligible HIV-1 RNA result post change in cART.

 - Participant meets standard listing criteria for placement on transplant waiting list.